prometheus/test-infra/README.md

 # prometheus-test-environment
-A Kubernetes cluster preconfigured for testing Prometheus
+A Kubernetes cluster preconfigured for E2E testing and benchmarking Prometheus

+The prow setup used to automate benchmarking can be found [here](https://github.com/sipian/test-infra/tree/prometheus-prow/prow/)

 ## Pre-requisites
 1. Create a GKE project: `prometheus`.